ptitgraig/You-Dont-Know-JS/up & going/ch2.md

 obj["b"];		// 42
 ```

-**Note:** For more information on JavaScript `object`s, see the *this & Object Prototypes* title of this series, specifically Chapter 3.
+ For more information on JavaScript `object`s, see the *this & Object Prototypes* title of this series, specifically Chapter 3.

 There are a couple of other value types that you will commonly interact with in JavaScript programs: *array* and *function*.
 But rather than being proper built-in types, these should be thought of more like subtypes -- specialized versions of the `object` type.